 In connection with our separation from Zimmer Biomet, we have had to implement separate information systems and applications, and these information systems and applications require an ongoing commitment of significant resources to maintain, protect, enhance and upgrade existing systems and develop and implement new systems to keep pace with changing technology and our business needs.
 In 2022, we implemented new enterprise resource planning ("ERP") software systems in several countries outside the United States that replaced certain existing business, operational, and financial processes and systems, and we have plans to continue to implement new ERP systems globally in 2023 and 2024.
-These ERP implementation projects and other IT systems projects have required, and we expect them to continue to require, investment of capital and human resources, the re-engineering of business processes, and the attention of many employees who would otherwise be focused on other areas of our business.
-As a result of these ERP implementation projects and other IT systems projects, we have experienced difficulties with changes in business processes that have disrupted our operations, and we may continue to experience such disruptions.
+These ERP implementation projects and other IT systems projects have required, and we expect them to continue to require, investment of capital and human resources, the re-engineering of business processes, and the attention of many employees who would otherwise be focused on other areas of our business processes that have disrupted our operations, and we may continue to experience such disruptions.
 Delays in integration and/or disruptions to our business from implementation of new or upgraded systems adversely impacted our operating results in 2022 and similar delays and/or disruptions could have a material adverse impact on our financial condition, operating results, and our ability to accurately report our financial condition, operating results or cash flows.